mypanty1/my_test/README.md

-# operation 1G and other adventures of MTS
+# project 1G and other adventures of MTS